Skip to Main Content

 6) Backup and Alarm Readiness

-Storms often bring power blips.
-Your plumber verifies that any battery backup is charged and correctly sized, and that audible or smart alarms are working so you get alerts if something goes wrong at 2 a.m.
-They also confirm the backup discharge path is clear and won’t fight the primary system during heavy flow.
+Storms often bring power interruptions.
+Your plumber checks that any battery backup is charged and properly sized, and that alarms are working so you’re alerted if the system needs attention.

 Common Warning Signs You Shouldn’t Ignore

-You don’t need to take things apart to spot early issues.
-If you notice any of the signs below, book a checkup before the next round of storms:
+If you notice any of the signs below, schedule a professional inspection before the next storm:

 • Musty smells or damp corners near foundation walls

-• Frequent short bursts from the pump even after the rain stops
+• Frequent short pump cycles after rain stops

 • Clicking or grinding sounds from the pit